maboa/MDN/landing-audio-video-delivery.md

 > Note.
 Currently Safari does not support DASH although dash.js will work on newer versions of Safari scheduled for release with OSX Yosemite.

+DASH also provides a number of profiles including simple onDemand profiles that no preprocessing and splitting up of media files.

+There are also a number of cloud based services that will convert your media to both HLS and DASH.

 For further info see [Live streaming web audio and video](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/Live_streaming_web_audio_and_video)